shankarchawla1776/EISA/README.md

 If an episode is retrived, it is then pushed to the top of the chronological list with a weight of $n-1$ just behind the newly formed episode.
 For example if a prompt, response pair with weight 4 are retrived as well as a pair with weight 6, the new prompt and response are stored with weight $n$, the pair forermly with weight 6 is now stored with weight $n-1$ and the other is stored with weight $n-2$.

+### SideNet
+The SideNet manages or acts a librarian for the bank of episodic memory. ```if need```, the SideNet will take the prmopt passed by the ENCM, vectorize it, and then check the vecortized words against vectors stored in the episodic memory bank with a cosine similarlty test and account for the chronological memory weights.
+If vectors are similar by a certain threshold, the SideNet will pass the similar episode to the LLM for generation.
+It will then store the vectorized format of the prompt just passed by the ENCM along with the response given by the LLM as a new episode in the episodic memory bank.
+The storage of the  episodes just retrived by the SideNet will also be updated in accordance with the chronological memory weights.